-These hallucinations are the inspiration behind the plant’s name.
-Salvia divinorum is traditionally used in divination amongst Mazatec peoples in Southern Mexico, hence divinorum.
-In Mazatec tradition, salvia sits alongside psilocybin and other psychoactive plants that have strong spiritual significance.
-The Mazatec often chew salvia or drink salvia tea in conjunction with prayer and ceremony; the plant has a spirit of its own and chewing salvia leaves is a way to be in communication with the wild herb.
+These psychedelic visions are the inspiration behind the plant’s name.
+Salvia divinorum is traditionally used in divination amongst Mazatec peoples in Southern Mexico; hence, it is a divinorum.
+In Mazatec tradition, salvia sits alongside psilocybin and other psychoactive plants with strong spiritual significance.
+The Mazatec often chew salvia or drink salvia tea in conjunction with prayer and ceremony; the plant has a spirit of its own, and chewing salvia leaves is a way to be in communication with the wild herb.

 Uses of Salvia in contemporary Western culture are quite different; most Western consumers use the plant recreationally, not as an integral part of spiritual practice.
 It’s also smoked, much like cannabis or tobacco.
 The plant was introduced to the Western World through Jean Bassett Johnson, an American anthropologist who studied Mazatec shamanism in the 1930s.
 Yet, while Westerners knew about psychoactive salvia from 1939 onward, the hallucinogenic plant did not become popular within recreational drug culture until after the new millennium.

 Psychoactive salvia exists in a legal gray area.
 In general, Salvia divinorum is regulated only loosely around the world—it’s legal in more places than it’s not.
 But, the plant is still out of legal reach for many in the United States, Canada, and Europe.
 In the United States, the majority of states have banned salvia as a controlled substance.
 But, not every state has adopted hardline policies toward the plant.
 Similarly, salvia is regulated differently across Europe.
 Most European countries have banned the possession and sale of the plant, but a handful, like Denmark, regulate salvia as a potential medicinal plant.

 Believe it or not, Salvia divinorum is federally legal in the United States.
 The plant is not included in the Controlled Substances Act of 1970, making it legally different from cannabis, shrooms, and other psychoactive plants and fungi.
 But, there’s a catch.
 While federal law does not regulate salvia, the plant is illegal to possess, process, and sell in most states.